emacs-mirror/emacs/mps/manual/source/pool/awl.rst

       :c:type:`mps_awl_find_dependent_t`) is a function that specifies
       how to find the :term:`dependent object` for an object in the pool.

+    It accepts two optional keyword arguments:

+    * :c:macro:`MPS_KEY_CHAIN` (type :c:type:`mps_chain_t`) specifies
+      the :term:`generation chain` for the pool.
+If not specified, the pool will use the arena's default chain.

+    * :c:macro:`MPS_KEY_GEN` (type :c:type:`unsigned`) specifies the
+      :term:`generation` in the chain into which new objects will be allocated.
+If you pass your own chain, then this defaults to ``0``, but if you didn't (and so use the arena's default chain), then an appropriate generation is used.

+      Note that AWL does not use generational garbage collection, so blocks remain in this generation and are not promoted.

     For example::